 To provide a meaningful understanding, an indepth analysis of the data produced two categories, principal themes and popular topics, which summarized the critical points from the data collected.
 The principal themes represented the essential matters of the subject participants mainly elaborated on their insight.
 Popular topics covered less frequently mentioned findings but remained the main topics aligned with and strived to answer the central research question: what methods do cybersecurity managers need to implement to minimize cyber fraud in mobile financial services in Ghana?

-The six themes signified the main point of this study and interpreted a clear sense of the aggregated data collected as indicated in table 1.
-From the impartial assessment, five major themes and one popular topic emerged from the data.
-In total, six themes emeraed from the participants' responses, which provided an understanding of the phenomenon.
-The themes isolated a central topic focusing on the methods for operational improvements.
+Table 1: Participants Data Principal Themes and Popular Topics themes emerged from the data, from which one popular topic was identified.
+These themes provided an understanding of the phenomenon, and isolated a central topic focusing on the methods for operational improvements.